 If you believe Johnny Appleseed traipsed the frontier to share apples with sweet children, think again.
 Adult settlers were imbibing applejack for their own good time—up to 40% alcohol.
 (It was safer than water.)

 Within and without our family, Herbert was a legend.
-When my mother met him in the late 1940s, he jounced the back roads in an old Army jeep.
+As a young man, he jounced the back roads in an old Army jeep.
 Years later, he cruised in a dusty-brown VW bug, with the black silhouette of a rearing horse artfully embellishing the driver’s door.

 Hanging out at Bonnie (Dad’s sister) and Herbert’s place was pure delight.
 Their backyard was a gnarly apple orchard.
 You could scoop up softly bruised fruit and place it in your flattened palm to entice the quarter horses to a nibble.
 I can still feel their lips brushing my skin in velvet greed.